mikkohei13/accounts-docker/README.md

 		127.0.0.1	beta-accounts.dina-web.net beta-api.dina-web.net beta-sso.dina-web.net

-If you are using a self-signed certificate, set your browser to trust it.
+Make your browser to trust the self-signed certificates.
 In Firefox: Preferences > Advanced > Certificates > View Certificates > Authorities > Import.
 Import the **ca.pom** file you created to the `/tmp/certs` directory.

 Then open up your browser at https://beta-accounts.dina-web.net